 Under the Resource Guide procedures, the Planning, Research, and Institutional Effectiveness Committee evaluates the systems and processes described in this Resource Guide every three years.
-The first evaluation is scheduled for the Fall 2020 when the PRIE office gathers collegewide input and prepares an assessment report for review by PAG for any necessary changes (AIP8.10).
+The first evaluation is scheduled for the Fall 2020 when the PRIE office gathers collegewide input and prepares an assessment report for review by PAG for any necessary changes (AIP8.10; AIP8.11; AIP8.12).

 The Resource Guide was reviewed and refined through the College's participatory governance process during 2016.
-The College's President's Advisory Group (PAG), then called the College Council, ultimately approved the document on Oct.
-25, 2016 (AIP8.11).
+PAG, then called the College Council, ultimately approved the document on Oct.
+25, 2016 (AIP8.13).
 The Superintendent/President reported to MPC's Board of Trustees his acceptance of the guide as part of the Superintendent/President's Report to complete the process on Nov.
-16, 2016 (AIP8.12).
+16, 2016 (AIP8.14).